 In order to determine whether varying degrees of traditionality would be manifested in specific behaviors that would be present in women's waking and dreaming life, 100 women between the ages of 22 and 79, 12% of whom were African American, were administered a number of self-report measures of psychological well-being and were asked to complete ongoing dream diaries for a 2-week period.
 These instruments were then scored along with a variety of measures used to determine to what extent traditionality differentiated among the women.
 Randomly selected dreams from the dream diaries were scored for aggression, anxiety, emotion, hostility, self-efficacious problemsolving, and success/failure.
 While traditionality was not a significant factor among the self report scales, a number of significant relationships between traditionality and dream content scales were found.
-As predicted, nontraditionality was positively correlated with a high ratio of achievement-oriented success to failure interactions, self-efficacious problem-solving, and aggressive dream interactions.
+As predicted, nontraditionality was positively correlated with a high ratio of achievementoriented success to failure interactions, self-efficacious problem-solving, and aggressive dream interactions.
 However, nontraditionality was also significantly correlated with higher overall dream hostility.
-The results are discussed within the context of
+The results are discussed within the context of recent dream function theory as well as within a broader sociocultural context on shifting gender roles.

-1This research was completed in partial fulfillment of the first author's requirements for the doctoral degree in clinical psychology at Yeshiva University.
+This research was completed in partial fulfillment of the first author's requirements for the doctoral degree in clinical psychology at Yeshiva University.
 The authors wish to thank Stan Fevens, Ph.D., for his enthusiastic support and encouragment as well as his invaluable assistance.
-An amended version of this paper was presented at the June, 1993 meeting of the Association of the Study of Dreams, Santa Fe, NM recent dream function theory as well as within a broader sociocultural context on shifting gender roles.

-2To whom requests for reprints should be addressed at 969 Cedarbrook Road, Plainfield, NJ 07060.
+An amended version of this paper was presented at the June, 1993 meeting of the Association of the Study of Dreams, Santa Fe, NM.
+To whom requests for reprints should be addressed at 82 Park Gate Dr, Edison NJ 08820.

 As many women have become resocialized due to decreasing family size, longer life expectancy, and higher employment, women are spending less and less time in traditional child bearing and rearing roles (Maccoby & Jacklin, 1974; Grady, 1979, 1981; Unger, 1979; Wallston & O'Leary, 1981; Sherif, 1982).
 Similarly, gender is becoming increasingly conceptualized as a sociocultural phenomenon rather than a biological fact.
-This shift in thinking has impacted significantly on the research on gender differences in socialization experiences for women (Hoffman, 1977; Baruch, Beiner, & Barnett, 1987; Eagly, 1987; Stewart & Malley, 1987) and has led to numerous studies exploring the convergence of traditional adult gender roles (e.g., Bem, 1974; Constantinople, 1973; Spence, Helmreich, & Stapp, 1975).
+This shift in thinking has impacted significantly on the research on gender differences in socialization experiences for women (Hoffman, 1977; Baruch, Beiner, & Barnett, 1987; Eagly, 1987; Stewart & Malley, 1987) and has led to numerous studies exploring the convergence of traditional adult gender roles (e.g., Bern, 1974; Constantinople, 1973; Spence, Helmreich, & Stapp, 1975).
 As the traditional feminine supportive role behaviors have become less functional, women are acquiring instrumental behaviors traditionally associated with the male gender role.